upa/unvme/README.md

     $ make install

+This will compile and then copy:

-This will install unvme.h in the /usr/local/include directory and libunvme.a in the /usr/local/lib directory.
+    unvme.h         to  /usr/local/include directory
+    libunvme.a      to  /usr/local/lib directory

-The APIs are designed with application ease of use in mind.
+The UNVMe APIs are designed with application ease of use in mind, and as defined in unvme.h, composed of the following supported functions:

     unvme_open()    -   This function must be invoked first to establish a connection to the specified PCI device (e.g. 05:00.0).
                         The qcount and qsize parameters provide the application the ability to adjust its performance based on the device characteristics.
-For best performance, the
-                        number of queues should be used to associate with the number of application threads.
-The number of queues, however, will be limited by the device support. unvme_close()   -   Close a device connection.
+For best practice and best application performance, the number of queues parameter should be the same as the number of threads used by the application.
+The number of queues, however, is limited by the device support.

+    unvme_close()   -   Close a device connection.

-    unvme_alloc()   -   Allocate an I/O memory buffer of a given size. unvme_free()    -   Free the allocated buffer.
+    unvme_alloc()   -   Allocate an I/O memory buffer of a given size.

+    unvme_free()    -   Free the allocated buffer.